VG-sur-le-chemin-dendoume-decembre-2022-Mel-OMTC-57.jpg

 Public transport

 And yes, on May 1st, you won’t find any public transport in the Phocaean city, as in many other French cities.
-If you want to get around, use the self-service bicycles, scooters or even … your feet.
-If you want to visit the city, the little tourist trains (Panier and Notre-Dame de la Garde) normally run all day long, as does the double-decker bus: Le Colorbüs.
+If you want to get around, you’ll have to use self-service bicycles, scooters or even … your feet.
+If you want to visit the city, the little tourist trains (Panier and Notre-Dame de la Garde) normally run all day, as does the double-decker bus: Le Colorbüs.

-The ferry to Frioul will be running as usual, but please note that the Château d’If will be closed on this day.
+The shuttle to Frioul operates as usual, but please note that the Château d’If will be closed on this day.

 Open or closed?

-All the municipal museums will be closed (weekly closure on Mondays), as will the Mucem, the Musée Regards de Provence and the MX Expérience.
-The Orange Vélodrome will also be closed on Labour Day.
+All municipal museums will be closed (weekly closure on Mondays), as will Mucem, Musée Regards de Provence and MX Expérience.
+The Orange Vélodrome will also be closed on Labor Day.

 But all is not lost!
-The replica of the famous Cosquer cave will be open all day, so make the most of the opportunity to discover this jewel of prehistory!
+The replica of the famous Cosquer cave will be open all day, so take the opportunity to discover this jewel of prehistory!
 Notre-Dame de la Garde, the symbol of Marseille, is also open from 7am to 6pm.
-You can also check out the “Van Gogh- The Immersive Experience” exhibition currently on show at the Dock des Suds, or have some fun at the Musée de l’illusion, a surprising experience!

-If you’re feeling sporty, head to the Palais omnisport (Le POMGE) where the skate park and ice rink will be open from 10am to 6.30pm.
+If you’re in the mood for sport, head to the Palais omnisport (Le POMGE), where the skate park and ice rink will be open from 10am to 1pm ans to 2pm to 5pm.

-This day is also an opportunity to visit Marseille in a different way, and on foot.
-We’ve selected a wide range of urban walks for you to do, depending on what you want to do and how much time you have.
-Let us guide you, we’ll tell you all about it!
+This day is also an opportunity to visit Marseille in a different way, on foot.
+We’ve selected a wide range of urban walks to suit your mood and your time.

 Our tours and activities

-The Tourist Office has a whole host of activities and visits on offer for May 1st.
-Treasure hunts in the town, electric bike rides, Tuk Tuk tours, orienteering races in Frioul or Pastré? the choice is yours!
+The Tourist Office is offering a wide range of activities and tours for May 1st.
+Treasure hunts in the city, electric bike rides, Tuk Tuk tours, orienteering races at Frioul or Pastré… the choice is yours!

-In France, it was 3 years later, in 1889, during the centenary celebration of the French Revolution, that it was decided that May 1st would be a day of pacifist demonstrations.
+In France, it was 3 years later, in 1889, during the centenary of the French Revolution, that it was decided that May 1st would be a day of pacifist demonstrations.
 The first demonstration took place in 1890.
-In 1891, the demonstration turned tragic and ended with a dozen deaths in the city of Fourmies in northern France.
+In 1891, the demonstration turned tragic, ending in a dozen deaths in Fourmies in northern France.

 In 1919, the French Parliament decided that May 1st would be a public holiday.
-In 1941, it was celebrated as ‘Labour Day’.
-In 1948, a law definitively established May 1st as a public holiday.
+In 1941, it was celebrated as “Fête du Travail et de la Concorde sociale”.
+In 1948, a law definitively established May 1st as a paid public holiday.
+Today we celebrate “Workers’ Day”.

-Traditionally, a sprig of Lily of the Valley is given on May 1st.
+Traditionally, we offer a sprig of Lily of the Valley on May 1st.
 In fact, you’ll find vendors selling their lucky sprigs on every street corner!